Taylor Kinney

 Taylor Jackson Kinney (born July 15, 1981) is an American actor and model.
-He played Jared in Zero Dark Thirty, Phil in The Other Woman, and Chicago Fire Department Lieutenant Kelly Severide on the American drama Chicago Fire.
+He played Jared in Zero Dark Thirty, Phil in The Other Woman, and Chicago Fire Department Captain Kelly Severide on the American drama Chicago Fire.
 He also played Craig, one of Fiona's love interests, on Shameless.

 Early life and education

-Taylor Jackson Kinney was born in Lancaster, Pennsylvania.
+Taylor Jackson Kinney was born in Lancaster, Pennsylvania on July 15, 1981.

 In 2000, he graduated from Lancaster Mennonite School.
 Kinney studied Business Management at West Virginia University in Morgantown, West Virginia.

 Career

 Kinney played Luke Gianni on Fashion House (2006) on MyNetworkTV, and played Glenn Morrison on Trauma on NBC.
 Kinney had a recurring role on the supernatural drama The Vampire Diaries, joining the cast during the second season as Mason Lockwood.
 In 2011, Kinney was featured in Lady Gaga's music video for the song "You and I".

 In 2012, Kinney landed a starring role on Chicago Fire, a drama series that follows the lives of firefighters and paramedics.
 Kinney plays Lieutenant Kelly Severide on Rescue Squad 3 opposite former House star Jesse Spencer.
 Also in 2012, Kinney appeared on the big screen in Kathryn Bigelow's acclaimed war drama Zero Dark Thirty.
 In 2012, he guest starred on Shameless as Craig, the former high school crush of the lead character Fiona (played by Emmy Rossum).